handrews4/CI_PP1_SH/README.md

 - Allow the user to read in more depth about the site and the discoveries

+### Google Map

+- The user can easily find directions to the site
+- The user can see where the site is located
+- The user can see other places of interest in the area

 ### Footer

-Sits at the bottom of the page and provides links to other sites with more information about visiting the site and the artefacts discovered on the dig.
+Sits at the bottom of the page ?.

-### Map

-Shows where the site is located on Google maps

 ### Sign Up Form